jsiegenthaler/homebridge-eosstb/README.md

 * "Hey Siri, stop \<SetTopBoxName\>": turns off the set-top box
 * "Hey Siri, pause \<SetTopBoxName\>": Siri says "Stopping on the \<SetTopBoxName\>" and shows an AirPlay Connecting dialog but doesn't do anything

 As you can see, these are limited to power on and off.
 Unfortunately, this is an Apple limitation.
-Hopefully Apply will improve Siri contol in the future.
+Hopefully Apply will improve Siri control in the future.
 If you find any more commands, let me know!